 What should I expect after my claim has been reported?

-If you called our Direct Loss Reporting Center and your damages are minimal and liability is not an issue, you will immediately receive instructions from the person taking your loss.
-If your claim is more complex, you will receive a phone call from an adjuster who will answer your questions and advise you of the claim process.
+After reporting your claim, you will receive a phone call from an adjuster who will answer your questions and advise you of the claim process.

 The adjuster will investigate your claim and will do the following: